-The Company elected the fair value option for the Convertible Debentures and recorded the changes in fair value within the consolidated statements of operations at the end of each reporting period.
+The Company elected the fair value option for the Convertible Debentures and recorded the changes in the fair value within the consolidated statements of operations at the end of each reporting period.
 Pursuant to the Yorkville SPA, the Company issued additional Convertible Debentures in an aggregate principal amount of \$15.0 million in April 2023 for \$14.4 million in net cash proceeds.
 In April 2023, Yorkville elected to convert \$5.0 million of the outstanding principal and accrued interest of the first Convertible Debentures issued to Yorkville, resulting in the issuance of 632,431 shares of Common Stock at a conversion price of \$8.00 per share and reducing the outstanding Convertible Debentures balance by \$7.7 million.
-The Company repaid the remaining \$4.4 million of Convertible Debentures during the first quarter of 2024.
-Interest expense related to the Convertible Debentures and included in the changes in fair value was nil and \$35 thousand for the three and six months ended June 30, 2024, respectively.
-Interest expense related to the Convertible Debentures and included in the changes in fair value was \$288 thousand for the three and six months ended June 30, 2023.
+The Company repaid the remaining \$4.4 million of Convertible Debentures during the three months ended March 31, 2024.
+Interest expense related to the Convertible Debentures and included in the changes in fair value was \$35 thousand for the three months ended March 31, 2024.